Tuesday 19 November 2024: Thematic papers 8 - Delicate topics (Hall)

 How to be a museum “of all colours and shapes”, where objects and their stories get “interlaced and humanized”?
 These challenges are being worked on at the National Costume Museum; we’ll share projects developed 2022-2024, focused on: more accessible and inclusive exhibition (ex: PhD project “Traje para Todos”, by A.M.
 Valente; exhibition “The Skin We Chose”, Fashion Revolution Portugal); education and mediation actions (Museum belongs to a Community Group dedicated to groups at risk of social isolation and youth delinquency; project “We are not always what we wear”); workshops promoted by citizens with disabilities; education and awareness sessions about the connections between clothing and the contemporary world (“16 Days of Activism to End Violence against Women and Girls” campaign; “Inclusive Fashion” – talks at the Museum and at the School; talks with young activists who warn about the threats of fast fashion and invite to sustainable fashion practices, such as swap markets); professional training (blind trainees, in textile technology); volunteering (volunteers with disabilities in gardening work)

-Post-memories and unrevealed stories of the exchanged populations of the Treaty of Lausanne within an educational context at the Ethnological Museums of Thrace, Greece.
-The case study of the Folk Museum of Xylagani
+Post-memories and unrevealed stories of refugee populations of the Asia Minor Catastrophe within an educational context at the Ethnological Museums of Thrace, Greece.
+The case study of the Folk Museum of Xylagani.

 Speakers